-We know that many of you will move into residence hall rooms and apartments on Saturday, August 6th.
-Our Pi Chis will also arrive on August 6th.
-They will be going to many of the churches in our area on Sunday morning August 7th.
-If you are here and want to go to church with our Pi Chis and other recruits we will e-mail a schedule out on Friday, July 29th.
+We know that many of you will move into residence hall rooms and apartments on Saturday, August 4th.
+Our Pi Chis will also arrive on August 4th.
+They will be going to many of the churches in our area on Sunday morning, August 5th.
+If you are here and want to go to church with our Pi Chis and other recruits we will e-mail a schedule out on Friday, August 3rd.
 We will have you meet Pi Chis at the Trojan Center 1st floor food court lobby and go to church from there.
-Backpack for Kids is an initiative started by our Troy University Freshman Forum and is coordinated with Troy University’s office of Civic Engagement.
-The mission is to provide underprivileged Headstart students food for over the weekend.
-Headstart children are given each Friday a backpack with food items to take home over the weekend.
-On Monday morning, they return the backpack to be stuffed for the following weekend.